Updated September 2, 2019

 You could go into labor soon even if you only have 2 or 3 signs.
 So start preparing yourself for the real deal!

 Another sign is that your cervix starts too thin out or what is called efface.
 From the video above it explains what that means.
 But you need to be 100% effaced and 10cm dilated before the baby can come out!

 You may notice before you go into labor that your joints feel more loose and relaxed.
 Thanks to the hormone relaxin!
 This is completely natural, it is your body’s way to open up your pelvic bone so that your baby can more easily come into this world!

 YES, you read that right.
 When I noticed I stop gaining weight in the last few weeks I was like WOOHOO!
 Your weight starts to level out those last few weeks and this is completely normal.
 Some women even lose some weight.
 If you stop losing weight don’t worry it won’t affect your baby he is still gaining weight.

-Knowing the signs of labor is always a good rule of thumb just that you can be more aware.
+Knowing the first signs of labor approaching is always a good rule of thumb just that you can be more aware.
 Like I said earlier you may not experience all of these maybe 1 or 2 because labor is different for every woman.

 If you are still feeling like you don’t know when to announce that it’s “baby time” don’t stress.
 You are seeing your doctor or midwife quite frequently now and they will let you know the important cues to look out for.

 This is such an exciting time! you are closer than ever to meeting your baby for the first time!